-‘We cannot allow Fenrir to roam free any longer,’ Odin told the Aesir.
+‘We cannot allow Fenrir to roam free any longer,’ Odin told the other gods.

 ‘But he is not a threat to us,’ Loki argued.
 ‘Why must we do this?’

 ‘I have seen it in my visions.
-The dread wolf brings about all of our ends.’
+The beast brings about all of our deaths.’

 ‘Whoa!’
 Thor said.
 ‘If it’s that bad, why not just be done with it and kill him now?’